specht/ggunpack/README.md

 # Thimbleweed Park file extraction tool

 This script extracts all files from the Thimbleweed Park pack files.
+It also compiles a HTML file with all the books in the Mansion Mansion library.

 To run the script, you need the game data files included in the game.

 In case you haven't done so already, go and buy the game on [Steam](http://store.steampowered.com/app/569860), [GOG](https://www.gog.com/game/thimbleweed_park),